alphasentaurii/alphasentaurii/projects/datascience/top5-zipcodes/demo.md

 title:  "Top Five Zip Codes"
 ---

-# Top 5 Zip Codes Project Demo
+# PROJECT DEMO: Top 5 Zip Codes

 Top Five Zip Codes is a `housing market prediction model` that uses `seasonal ARIMA time-series analysis and GridsearchCV` to `recommend the top 5 zip codes for purchasing a single-family home in Westchester, New York`.